5 Surprising Ways to Empower Your Teen

-I knew a mom who was fed up.
-Her son was consistently missing the school bus.
-One day, tired and exhausted from yelling and feeling resentful, she decided to try something different.
-Feeling apprehensive but determined, she went into her sleeping son’s room and calmly placed the local cab company number on his desk.
-She proceeded to wish her son a good day, letting him know that he was to use his allowance money to pay for the cab.
-Then she left to go to her exercise class, allowing him to figure out the rest.
+Picture this: Your son is consistently missing the school bus.
+One day, tired and exhausted from yelling and feeling resentful, you decided to try something different.
+Feeling apprehensive but determined, you go into your sleeping son’s room and calmly placed the local cab company number on his desk.
+You proceed to wish your son a good day, letting him know that he is to use his allowance money to pay for the cab.
+Then you leave to go on with your day, allowing him to figure out the rest.

 Sound harsh?
 It all depends on how you view personal responsibility and empowering your adolescent.